 Driver TS Parameters: BL (Motor Strength)

-BL: The product of magnet field strength in the voice coil gap and the length of wire in the magnetic field, in tesla-metres (T·m)
+BL is the product of the magnetic field strength (B) in the voice coil gap and the length of wire (L) within that field, measured in tesla-meters (T·m).
+It represents the force generated to move the cone.

-Put simply, the motor strength (BL) is a measure of how strong the magnetic field within the voice coil gap (B) multiplied by the length of voice coil that is active in the magnetic field (L).
+Simply put, BL quantifies the strength of the motor system.
+It is calculated as the product of the magnetic field (B) and the active length of the voice coil (L) within that field.
+A stronger BL means greater force to move the cone, resulting in better control and efficiency.
 For a more detailed explanation, with diagrams, please see the article on Xmax: https://speakerwizard.co.uk/driver-ts-parameters-xmax/ which includes diagrams of the magnet structure, and magnetic fields.

-To help put things into context, a high BL figure would be considered 30 or higher.
+To help put things into context, for a typical 18″ woofer a high BL figure would be considered 30 or higher.
 A driver with a BL in this range will exhibit very price cone control.
 A low BL figure would be 20 or less, a driver with a low BL will be significantly less able to control the cone accurately.

 Depending on your application, you may still be wondering why you should care about BL?
 If you are planning on building a horn loaded bass bin, or scoop bin, a high BL is pretty much essential, you wont get away with just chucking any old driver into the cabinet and get the right results.
 If you consider that in most horn loaded applications you are having to compress air, you want a driver that exhibits a high force to achieve this compression, a strong motor makes this possible.